-- (A) The project must be installed and located in California. - (B) The project must comply with all applicable federal, State, local laws and requirements including environmental laws, and State building, environmental and fire codes.
-For instance, air districts may need to perform CEQA review and obtain approval prior to funding a project. - (C) A publicly accessible infrastructure project must be solicited and selected through a competitive bidding process that has been approved by the air district board. - (D) Work must be performed by a licensed contractor. - (E) Publicly accessible station must at a minimum be accessible to the public daily during regular business hours. - (F) Equipment and parts must be new.
-Remanufactured or refurbished equipment and parts are not eligible. - (G) Except for stationary agricultural pump projects, a completed Uniform Commercial Code-1 Financing Statement Form must be submitted by the air district to the California
+- (A) The project must be permanently installed and located in California. - (B) The project must comply with all applicable federal, State, local laws and requirements including environmental laws, and State building, environmental and fire codes.
+For instance, air districts may need to perform CEQA review and obtain approval prior to funding a project. - (C) Infrastructure projects with on-site wind or solar power generation and publicly accessible infrastructure projects must be solicited and selected through a competitive bidding process.
+State and local public agencies may piggyback from state public contract awards that have been selected through a competitive bidding process. - (D) Work must be performed by contractors and/or electricians that meet all required licensing, certification, and statutory requirements for the eligible project type.

-- Secretary of State for infrastructure projects with a grant funding amount of \$50K or greater.
+- (E) Publicly accessible station must be accessible to the public 24-hours a day or as many hours as allowed by local ordinance. - (F) Equipment and parts must be new.
+Remanufactured or refurbished equipment and parts are not eligible. - (G) Except for stationary agricultural pump projects, a completed Uniform Commercial Code-1 Financing Statement Form must be submitted by the air district to the California Secretary of State for infrastructure projects with a grant funding amount of \$50K or greater.
 The financing statement must list the air district as the secured party. - (H) The applicant must be able to demonstrate to the air district that the applicant can obtain all required land use permits from agencies needed to install and operate the station. - (I) For a publicly accessible station, the applicant must provide a description of the geographic location, including an aerial map (i.e. satellite view from an internet based map or city/county map) and specific street address of the proposed station. - (J) Applicants must demonstrate that they either own the land on which the project will be located, or control it through a long-term lease, easement or other legal arrangement, for the duration of the project life.
-For a proposed project where the land is not owned by the applicant, an executed lease agreement or letters of commitment lasting for the duration of the project life must be signed by property owners/authorized representatives and must be submitted with the application. - (K) Applicants must be able to provide documentation that power or fuel is being provided to the site (e.g. application, payment to the local utility company for power installation, or contract).
+For a proposed project where the land is not owned by the applicant, an executed lease agreement or letters of commitment lasting for the duration of the project life must be signed by property owners/authorized representatives and must be submitted with the application. - (K) Applicants must be able to provide documentation that power or fuel is being, or will be, provided to the site (e.g. application, payment to the local utility company for power installation, or contract).